Geant-RnD/GeantExascalePilot/docs/proposals/transport-design.md

 };
 ```

-The standard accommadation tends to be the following:
+The standard accommodation tends to be the following:

 ```c++
 template <typename Type>